lucapette/website/content/writing/an-illiterate-guide-to-classical-music.md

 Let's move away from the solo composition.
 [Here](https://en.wikipedia.org/wiki/List_of_musical_forms_by_era) is a list of all musical forms, grouped by era.
 Of course, there are way too many forms.
-My suggestion is to try with just "a fesw instruments":
+My suggestion is to try with just "a few instruments":

 - [Piano trio](https://en.wikipedia.org/wiki/Piano_trio)
 - [String quartets](https://en.wikipedia.org/wiki/String_quartet)

 You can apply the same technique we used in the previous section.
-Searching for "string quartet" on youtube gave me ["Razumovsky"](https://www.youtube.com/watch?v=oXLKu-HglnM), a beautiful string quartet by Beethoven.
-Relying on youtube suggestions may be a good idea too.
+Searching for "string quartet" on YouTube gave me ["Razumovsky"](https://www.youtube.com/watch?v=oXLKu-HglnM), a beautiful string quartet by Beethoven.
+Relying on YouTube suggestions may be a good idea too.

 So far we explored only one dimension: the musical form.
 That's probably enough to get you started.
 If you really like what you are listening to, chances are